 CASA was formed in 2008 to help the City implement its original Local Action Plan for Climate Protection.
 The City’s original goal was to reduce greenhouse gas emissions by 25% below 2005 levels by 2020.
-Based on the most recent greenhouse gas emissions inventory, the City is expected to achieve an 18% reduction by 2020.
+The City achieved an 18% reduction by 2020.
 In 2017, CASA requested that the City initiate a new planning process to update its Climate Action Plan and identify new policies and programs to achieve the goals of the original plan to set new goals for 2030 and 2050.

 The City of Alameda has embarked on a new planning process to prepare both an update to its Climate Action Plan and a Climate Adaption Plan to address the impacts of sea level rise.
 As an island city, Alameda is particularly vulnerable to sea level rise.

 The City Council held a preliminary public hearing on the Draft Climate Action and Resiliency Plan and Draft Mitigated Negative Declaration and is scheduled to consider adoption of the Plan on September 3, 2019.

 The Presentation and Draft Plan are available here.